TICKET TERMS AND CONDITIONS

 The Committee, Trinity College, its agents and servants will not be responsible or liable for any loss or damage to the property of any person attending the Ball.

-We will deal with your information in accordance with the Data Protection Act 1998.
+We will deal with your information in accordance with the General Data Protection Regulation (GDPR).
 We will not pass your information to third parties without your express consent.
 Your information will only be used for the purpose of the Ball.